publicscience/argos/readme.md

         ...
     ]

+You need to train a bag-of-words vectorizing pipeline and one for concepts/entities as well.

-And then the training is accomplished like so:
+The training is accomplished like so:

+    (argos) $ python manage.py train <pipeline type> /path/to/training/data.json

+For example:

+    (argos) $ python manage.py train bow /path/to/training/data.json
-    (argos) $ python manage.py train /path/to/training/data.json
+    (argos) $ python manage.py train stanford /path/to/training/data.json

-This will serialize (pickle) the trained pipeline to the `PIPELINE_PATH` specified in the config.
+This will serialize (pickle) the trained pipeline to the `PIPELINE_PATH` specified in the config, generating filenames based on the pipeline type.
 This pipeline is used specifically to vectorize *news articles* so that should probably be what your training data is composed of.
 You can collect this data using [argos.corpora](https://github.com/publicscience/argos.corpora).

 ---

 ## Running & Development

+### Starting the environment

 And then when you're ready to start developing/testing, run:

     $ ./go &